go2tom42/Frotz-UEFI/README.md

 ------

-This is how I compiled this, the source was tweaked to get EDK2 to compile it
-Using fresh Ubuntu Desktop 64-bit 20.04 LTS (I spun of a VM in windows and installed it from ISO)
+This is how I compiled this, using fresh Ubuntu Desktop 64-bit 20.04 LTS (I spun of a VM in windows and installed it from ISO)

 ------